GSA/cto-website/_team/jeff_fredrickson.md

 Jeff holds a Bachelor of Science in Information technology from the Rochester Institute of Technology.

 This is what it looks like if I make a change in Netlify.
+Here's another change.